tbidne/pacer/documentation/faq.md

     }
     ```

-    Then in the `chart-requests.json` we can filter on this label to take only runs with this label:
+    Then in the `chart-requests.json` we can filter on this label to take only activities with this label:

     ```jsonc
     // chart-requests.json